marneypratt/r4bio/README.md

 ## Install/Update Packages

-Before you can use this series of tutorials, you must install some packages in R.  See the instructions for [package installation from Modern Dive](https://moderndive.com/1-getting-started.html#package-installation) or
+Before you can use this series of tutorials, you must install some packages in R.  See the instructions for [package installation from Modern Dive](https://moderndive.com/1-getting-started.html#package-installation) if you have never installed R packages before.

-Install or update the following packages by copying the code below, pasting in the console (bottom left pane in RStudio), then clicking enter:
+You can install or update the following packages by copying the code below, pasting in the console (bottom left pane in RStudio), then pressing enter:

 ```
 install.packages("tidyverse")